BlueSpire/Durandal/README.md

-# Durandal
+Welcome to the Durandal project!

-A cross-device, cross-platform application framework written in JavaScript, Durandal is a very small amount of code built on top of three existing and established JavaScript libraries: [jQuery](http://jquery.com/), [Knockout](http://knockoutjs.com/) and [RequireJS](http://requirejs.org/).
+Durandal is a cross-device, cross-platform application framework designed to make building Single Page Applications (SPAs) easy to create and maintain.
+It's been used to build apps for PC, Mac, Linux, iOS and Android.
+Now it's your turn...

 ## Features